jvillste/dali/design.md

   [[set 1 name foo]
    [add transaction transact-time 12345]]

+# Root transaction

+* A transaction with no parent transactions.

+# Edge

+* [entity attribute value] -tuple

+# Path

+* An ordered list of transactions starting from one "head transaction" to the root transaction.

-# Branch
+# Graph

-* a set of transactions
+* a set of edges that are specified by applying all of the statements in all of the transactions of a path.

+# Fork

+* A transaction that has more than one children.

+# Merge

+* a transaction that has multiple parents.

-## EATV index
+## EATVC index

-* consists of:
-  * A sorted set of [command entity attribute transaction-number value]
+* A sorted set of [entity attribute transaction-depth value command] -tuples corresponding to a path.
-  * A sorted set of [transaction-number transaction-hash]
-* can share structure with other indexes sharing the same transaction history
+* Is it possible to share the index between multiple graphs?
+  * The same index can be used to query the graph corresponding each transaction from a head transaction to the first fork.

 # Types